07 May,2020 | 6 months read

 There are various types of counseling and psychotherapy available.
 Emotional abuse treatment is available for both the victim as well as the abuser at Cadabams Hospitals Bangalore.

 Emotional abuse treatment for abusers is very crucial.
-It is believed that the abuser themselves have their own emotional issues that result in abusive behaviour and it’s crucial to address them for a healthy life of both the abuser and the survivor.
+It is believed that the abuser themselves have their own emotional issues that result in abusive behavior and it’s crucial to address them for a healthy life of both the abuser and the survivor.

-Cadabams’ team of experienced psychotherapists help the victim build their confidence and self esteem and help them free themselves from the abusive relationship (if that is what the victim desires).
+Cadabams’ team of experienced psychotherapists help the victim build their confidence and self-esteem and help them free themselves from the abusive relationship (if that is what the victim desires).

-Signs of emotional abuse may sound common but it should not go unnoticed and should be addressed before if turns into something worse.
+Signs of emotional abuse may sound common but it should not go unnoticed and should be addressed before it turns into something worse.
 Specialized treatment from professionals for emotional abuse is available at Cadabams Hospitals, Bangalore.